ydb-platform/ydb-nodejs-sdk/src/query/CODE_DESIGN.md

   for this endpoint, if they are not used, should also be removed from the pool

 - Verify that a new session pool is created using RR endpoint enum

+- When endpoint dies, all sesssions reletaed to it are also dye

 ## Issues: